 5.2 Government Support and Policy Initiatives

-The mobilization of the governments has played a vital role in ensuring the development of the digital payments.
+The mobilisation of governments has played a vital role in ensuring the development of digital payments.
 UPI (Unified Payments Interface) is one such application that has emerged as a key supply agent in India, and transaction volumes are more than 7 billion transactions in January 2022 (Sahoo and Pradhan, 2021).
 Similarly, the mobile payments are also applicable in China, where a regulatory framework allows the latter to reach a record =58 trillion by 2021 (Li and Zhang, 2022).
-Digital payments have grown to 70 per cent of the Brazilian population, even in rural undergenerated areas due to the introduction of QR-based systems by the government (Yadav and Kumar, 2022).
+Digital payments have grown to 70 per cent of the Brazilian population, even in rural underdeveloped areas due to the introduction of QR-based systems by the government (Yadav and Kumar, 2022).

 Table 2: Government-Facilitated Digital Payment Statistics